nihirisuto/Sunny-EternalJK-With-TaystJK-Cosmetics/README.md

 ---

 # Installation:
-- Apple Silicon:
+- MacOS Apple Silicon:
-  - Download the [release](https://github.com/nihirisuto/Sunny-EternalJK-With-TaystJK-Cosmetics/releases/tag/naisu) marked for arm64 Apple silicon.
+  - Download the [release](https://github.com/nihirisuto/Sunny-EternalJK-With-TaystJK-Cosmetics/releases/tag/naisu) marked for MacOS arm64 (Apple Silicon).
 You can extract the files into an existing EternalJK directory & overwrite japro-assets.pk3 & the dylibs, or create a new directory for this install, add a /base folder and add your asset files.
   - Before launching the app, you'll need to codesign it.
 In terminal navigate to the extracted files, and run the following:

     `codesign --force --deep --sign - EternalJK.arm64.app`